What Is Deep Reading and Why It Is Important

 Meanwhile, the illiterate masses lived and died in mute anonymity, unable to compete with their educated masters.
 The literacy of the elites made them qualitatively superior to everyone else.
 They alone could study philosophy, read and interpret the holy texts, and write down laws.
 Their mental horizons were vaster by orders of magnitude, giving them the tools needed to define social reality and maintain order.

 Today, our collective reality is framed by an incredibly sophisticated accumulation of ideas on social justice, politics, philosophy, and religion.
 These and every other product of human progress are the offspring of deep literacy.
-The significant aspect of literacy's democratization is that now everyone can expand their mental horizons beyond the immediate, not just a small caste of elites.
+The significant aspect of literacy's democratization is that now everyone can expand their mental horizons beyond the immediate, not just a tiny caste of elites.
 The average person can, in theory, become a profoundly nuanced thinker with the tools to navigate epistemological complexity.

 As I'll show, reading is neither innate nor a given, but a skill we use or lose.